Image of feed pellets in trough

 Essential oils are plant extracts that can enhance the palatability of dairy rations.
 These additives typically include compounds such as coriander seed oil, eugenol (from cloves), geranyl acetate and geraniol.
 By improving the sensory aspects of rations using these additives, feed intake, nutrient use efficiency and consequently cattle performance, can be improved.

-Evidence suggests that essential oils can shift the microbial population in the rumen; therefore, influencing fermentation patterns linked to methane production.
+Research suggests that essential oils can also influence rumen function, leading to lower methane emissions.
+This evidence indicates that essential oils could shift the microbial population in the rumen; therefore, influencing fermentation patterns linked to methane production.
 Some studies have observed reductions in methane output of 5–10 %, although results can vary depending on diet, system and inclusion rate.
+These findings are currently limited to research settings and are not an authorised basis for use in methane reduction.

 Alongside potential emissions benefits, there is some evidence of performance gains from essential oil supplementation.
 For example, milk yield increases of around 4% have been reported in some research.
 But, as with any feed ingredient, outcomes will depend on how it fits within the wider dairy ration and herd management.